karmaniverous/blog/collections/_entity-manager/03-demo.md

 };

 // Configure & export EntityManager instance.
-export const entityManager = new EntityManager(config);
+export const entityManager = new EntityManager(config, errorLogger);
 ```

 ### Item Types

-The `Email` and `User` interfaces defined above are not useful for data operations because...
+The `Email` and `User` interfaces defined above are not useful for database operations because...

 - they don't include the `hashKey` and `rangeKey` properties that we specified in our **Entity Manager** `config` object, and